 For a budget-friendly option, try the Vont Spark LED headlamp – oddly, it's sold as a two-pack, which means that price you're seeing is even better value.
 This bargain head torch includes two different light sources, which can be adjusted for seven different light modes, to enable you to match your needs without draining the battery unnecessarily.
 While the light isn't tiltable, it is fixed at a helpful 45-degrees, and it's waterproof, too.
 Finally, it comes with a lifetime warranty, backed by Amazon, for extra peace of mind.

 When you’re running through the woods, investing in a head torch that enables you to see into the distance is a very good thing indeed.
-In the case of the Silva Headlamp Trail Runner 4 Ultra, that’s 65m into the distance.
+In the case of the Silva Headlamp Trail Runner Free Ultra, that’s up to 80m into the distance.

 A bit of an outlier in this guide, the Black Diamond Flare is designed for emergencies.
 To that end, it's extremely lightweight yet robust, and will withstand being 30 minutes of full immersion in water to 1m, as well as being dust proof.
 You use the knurled aluminium ring surrounding the bulbs to switch between lighting modes, a hinged backplate gives the lens 180 degrees of movement, and the bungee can be attached to pretty much anything you want.
 While the main beam is fairly underpowered, this torch does offer an ‘SOS’ setting that could be invaluable in a genuine emergency.
 Head to our Black Diamond Flare review for more info.

 This durable and lightweight head torch for runners is suitable for both suburban and cross-country running, due to its three level power metre and multi-programmable beam pattern.
 On full beam, with a single battery, this running head torch will last an hour (more than enough time to power through some miles).
 Attach its support cell and you can extend that to around three hours use.